Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 1. Reduced Blood Glucose

-Nine clinical studies done on the effect of holy basil on blood glucose reported a significant reduction in the blood glucose level.
-The duration of the course and dosage of course varied.
+Nine clinical studies done on the effect of holy basil on blood glucose reported a significant reduction in blood glucose levels.
+The duration of the course and dosage of the course varied.
 Some studies lasted for 13 weeks, while one study reported its result within two weeks of basil use.

 Holy basil was used in these experiments as:

 - Tulasi leaves capsules are apparently available as a product from Himalaya Pharmaceuticals, India.
 These tablets were used for over 6 weeks at a dose of 3 grams per day before a meal.

 - Holy basil leaf powder was taken from 1 gram per day to 2.5 grams per day for at least two weeks.
 In one trial it was used for 12 weeks.
 The powder is also taken before meals.

 - Fresh leaves were eaten by patients three times a day for five weeks in another study.